 To apply for the PCDA entrants must have already achieved a Level 3 qualification (A level or equivalent) or have successfully completed the online competency based assessment.

-The Degree Holder Entry Programme (DHEP) is for those who already hold a degree in any subject area.
-This is a two-year practice-based and higher education programme.
+The Degree Holder Entry Programme (DHEP) is for those who already hold a degree in any subject area but want to join the force.
+This is a two-year programme combining on-the-job practical learning and operational competence with academic learning.
 Upon completion, successful candidates will also achieve a Diploma in Professional Policing Practice.
+The force covers all course fees relating to this entry route.

 The Pre-join Degree in Professional Policing Practice is for those who choose to complete the degree at a Higher Education Institution of their choosing, at their own cost.